Kotlin/kotlinx.coroutines/coroutines-guide.md

 > You can get full code [here](kotlinx-coroutines-core/src/test/kotlin/guide/example-context-04.kt)

 It demonstrates two new techniques.
-One is using `runBlocking` with an explicitly specified context, and the second one is using `run(context) {...}` to change a context of a coroutine while still staying in the same coroutine as you can see in the output below:
+One is using [runBlocking] with an explicitly specified context, and the second one is using [run] function to change a context of a coroutine while still staying in the same coroutine as you can see in the output below:

 ```